Jonathan Hartley | tartley@tartley.com | blog | github | +1 507 513 1101

 May 2019

-Implemented IBM Cloud’s security groups feature, in Python & Go, taking the best of AWS and GCP designs, to convert user requests into iptables config across many instances, for dynamic on-instance firewalling.
-I also produced & presented my own training course across the division, teaching hundreds of developers how to contribute good tests to the massive IBM Cloud Python test suite, dramatically reducing time spent on creating and maintaining tests, while making the tests themselves orders of magnitude faster, more thorough, and more reliable.
+Implemented IBM Cloud’s security groups feature in Go, against Oracle databases, to implement dynamic on-instance firewalling by converting user requests into iptables config across many instances.
+I also produced & presented my own training course several times, ultimately across the whole division, teaching hundreds of developers how to contribute good tests to the massive IBM Cloud Python test suite, dramatically reducing time spent on creating and maintaining tests, while making the tests themselves orders of magnitude faster, more thorough, and more reliable.

 Able.ag,